MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Configuring-Alternate-Login-ID.md

 or more information see, [Hybrid Modern Authentication Overview](https://support.office.com/en-us/article/Hybrid-Modern-Authentication-overview-and-prerequisites-for-using-it-with-on-premises-Skype-for-Business-and-Exchange-servers-ef753b32-7251-4c9e-b442-1a5aec14e58d)

 ### Pre-requisites for Exchange and Skype for Business
-The following are pre-requisites for achieving seamless SSO with alternate ID.
+The following are pre-requisites for achieving SSO with alternate ID.

 - Exchange Online should have Modern Authentication turned ON.
 - Skype for Business (SFB) Online should have Modern Authentication turned ON.